swcarpentry/DEPRECATED-bc/novice/capstones/bedtools-python/bedtools-capstone.md

         sys.exit(usage_string)
 ~~~

-Now we can plot a histogram of the shuffled data:
+Let's try plotting a histogram of the shuffled data, first you'll need to add `from matplotlib import pyplot as plt` at the top of the file, then add this at the bottom of the process function.

 ~~~
+    print 'Shuffled data:'
+    print shuffled_data

     plt.hist(shuffled_data, color='black')
-plt.show()
+    plt.savefig('cpg_overlap_exons.png')
 ~~~

-And we can plot the real result as a vertical red line:
+Have a look at the image you just made.
+At the moment we're only plotting the shuffled results, so let's add the real overlap as a vertical red line.
+Update your results.py file so that it looks like this:

 ~~~
 import sys